Apply for Electronic Travel Authorization (eTA) to Canada

-Home » Canadian Immigration Services » Temporary Residency » Electronic Travel Authorization (eTA)
+Home » Canadian Immigration Services » Temporary Residency In Canada » Electronic Travel Authorization (eTA)

-Home » Canadian Immigration Services » Temporary Residency » Electronic Travel Authorization (eTA)
+Home » Canadian Immigration Services » Temporary Residency In Canada » Electronic Travel Authorization (eTA)

-Your entry into Canada is determined by an immigration officer of the Canada Border Services Agency (CBSA) at the time you arrive at your port of entry into Canada.
+Your entry is determined by an immigration officer of the Canada Border Services Agency (CBSA) at the time you arrive at your port of entry.

 The CBSA officer may assess your eligibility for entry and admissibility.
 If you are found to be eligible and admissible, the CBSA will determine the appropriate maximum length of time you may be allowed to remain in Canada and the terms and conditions of your stay.

-These terms and conditions may include: your authorization to visit certain persons, businesses and institutions, work, study or engage in other activities in Canada.
+These terms and conditions may include: your authorization to visit certain persons, businesses and institutions, work, study or engage in other activities.
 They may also restrict your location of work or study, occupation or course, program or level of study, employer or institution, or any other such terms as may be authorized by Canada’s immigration laws or be reasonable.

-Applications for Canadian eTA must be made to the Government of Canada.
+Applications for Canadian eTA must be made to the Government.
 They can be submitted on-line to Immigration, Refugees and Citizenship Canada (IRCC).

 How long does it take for an eTA application to be approved?